-Covid-19: India’s toll crosses 300, number of confirmed cases now 9,152
+Covid-19: Nagaland to seal some areas after first resident tests positive, India’s toll rises to 308

 The Indian government has confirmed 9,152 Covid-19 cases, including 308 deaths, by Monday morning.
 The number of patients has risen by 796 since Sunday morning, while 35 new deaths have been confirmed.

 Globally, the coronavirus has infected nearly 18.5 lakh patients and killed more than 1,14,000, according to an estimate by Johns Hopkins University.

-The Delhi government has classified areas hit by Covid-19 outbreaks as red and orange zones, and will begin a sanitisation drive there on Monday, Chief Minister Arvind Kejriwal said.
-The worst-hit areas, which will be treated as “containment zones”, are in the red category, while the ones with high risk are labelled orange.
+New York City alone now has over 1 lakh cases.

 The national helpline number for the coronavirus is 011-23978046, and a toll-free number 1075.